hVHDL/hVHDL/docs/source/hvhdl_example_project/hvhdl_example_project.rst

 Filtering results
 -----------------

 The signals are captured using uart and plotted into figures with matlab.
+The original sine, noise and combined noisy sine are shown below

 .. image:: figures/original_sine.png